Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I am a certified music teacher in the state of Florida k-12 (ESOL Certified).
 When it comes to the instruments I teach, my specialization is low brass (I am a tuba player), and the rest I have taught up to an intermediate level.

-HELLO!
-I'm Laurie, a very passionate ukulele singer, songwriter and player since 2008.
+I'm Laurie, a very passionate ukulele singer, guide, and artist since 2008.
 I honor each person's unique style and interest.
-I'm not teaching lessons just so people can perform, but so they can create a special bond with their instruments and their own style.
-We are all unique in how we create music...so I want to watch that unfold.
+I'm not teaching lessons just so people can perform, but so they can create a special bond with their instruments and canvases and their own style.
+We are all unique in how we create...so I want to watch that unfold.
 I'll go over all the basics and then we'll have fun!
 Each lesson will be a new experience and I will be allowing the student to guide and teach me ~ it's a team effort!

 I LOVE children and have a background teaching Music Together classes as well as nannying my niece who was born with special needs.
 Depending on the needs, I would love to make myself available as I feel music is the best therapy for all of us.